Skip to main content

 Check out MARSFIRST.ORG for more information on the MARS program.

-VEX Robotics Competition Sparks Passion for Robotics Among K-12 Students
+Sparks Passion for Robotics Among K-12 Students

 The event is sponsored by the Department of Mechanical, Materials and Aerospace Engineering.